elixir-lang/elixir/README.md

 The Object Oriented aspect brings several benefits.
 For example, we don't need to explicitly call `dict:fold()` because the `to_s` method in Elixir is in the `Dict` scope, where the `fold` method is implemented, allowing us to call `fold` directly.

 The same applies to calling the function `join`.
-In Elixir, `join` is a method implemented in the List object, which is returned as result of the `fold` call.
+In Elixir, `join` is a method implemented in the List object, which is returned as a result of the `fold` call.
 So we can simply call `join(", ")` in the List object instead of calling `string:join(List, ", ")` passing the list as argument.

 ### How does it work?